halsonzen/electronWebpackBasic/README.md

 This package is a basic integration of electron into the webpack framework.
 ## Features
 #### included
-+ development and procduction mode
++ Development and procduction mode
-+ webserver integration when in development mode with live reload
++ Webserver integration when in development mode with live reload
 #### still to come
-+ some kind of css framework (styling)
++ Some kind of css framework (styling)
-+ code linting somewhat (linting)
++ Code linting somewhat (linting)
-+ some kind of testing environmnet (testing)
++ Some kind of testing environmnet (testing)
-+ packaging of the electron app (packaging)
++ Packaging of the electron app (packaging)

 ## Getting started
 + Make sure you have nodeJs installed on your machine
-+ Download the repository an store it in a local folder
++ Download the repository and store it in a local folder
 + Open the folder in the command line
 + Run following command
 ```